ankitects/anki-manual/src/platform/windows/installing.md

    for how to choose between -qt5 and -qt6.
 2. Save the installer to your desktop or downloads folder.
 3. Double-click on the installer to run it.
-If you see an error message, please see the links on the left.
+If you see an error message, please see the [installation issues page](https://github.com/ankitects/anki-manual/blob/main/src/platform/windows/installation-issues.md).
 4. Once Anki is installed, double-click on the new star icon on your desktop to start Anki.